 Having live plants also has amazing benefits, such as reducing stress and even reducing noise pollution.
 Did you know that plants can help reduce noise distractions?
 Yeah, it’s a real thing.

 If you’re working from home, having a home office is key to success

 Working from home can be a great opportunity to feel independent while still working with a team.
-It gives you flexibility when you need it, and provides a lot of great benefits.
-But, to be effective at working from home, a dedicated office space is a must.
-The most successful people who work from home create a space that’s inviting, energetic, organized, and functional.
+It gives you flexibility when you need it and provides a lot of great benefits.

-These tips will help you create a home office that works for you so that you can do better work.
+These productivity tips will help you create a home office that works for you, so you can do better work.
 Whether you work from home on a regular basis or sporadically, having a dedicated workspace will optimize productivity.